aws/aws-cdk-rfcs/text/0322-cdk-pipelines-updated-api.md

 ### How will this work?

-The library will be organized into 3 layers:
+The library will be organized into 2 layers and a backwards compatibility layer:

 ```
-┌──────────────────┬────────────────┬───────────────────────┐
+         ┌────────────────────────────┐
+         │                            │
+   C     │        CdkPipeline         │
+         │                            │
+         ├──────────────────┬─────────┴──────┬───────────────────────┐
-│                  │                │    Generic actions    │
+         │                  │                │                       │
-│     Backend,     │    Rollout     │                       │
+         │     Backend,     │  Definition,   │    Generic actions    │
-│ backend-specific │                │   Build.shellScript   │
+   2     │ backend-specific │    Pipeline    │                       │
          │sources & actions │                │                       │
-│   ┌──────────────┴────────────────┴───────────────────────┤
-│   │                                                       │
-│   │           Workflow core + CDK app knowledge           │
-│   │  (steps, dependencies, translate CDK app into steps)  │
-│   │                                                       │
-│   └───────────────────────────────────────────────────────┤
+         │                  └────────────────┴───────────────────────┤
          │                                                           │
-│                  Render to CodePipeline/CodeBuild         │
          │                                                           │
+   1     │             Render to CodePipeline/CodeBuild              │
+         │                                                           │
          └───────────────────────────────────────────────────────────┘
 ```

-The **middle** layer has facilities to build and manipulate an abstract workflow, which features concepts like *steps*, *dependencies*, *artifacts*, and knows how to translate a CDK app into a sequence of backend-agnostic steps.

-The **bottom** layer renders the generic workflow to a specific CI/CD runner.
+Layer 1 takes a Pipeline definition and renders it to a specific CI/CD runner.
 In the CDK Pipelines case, a CodePipeline with a set of CodeBuild projects and CloudFormation Actions.

-The **top** layer is the one the user interacts with.
-It is has generic classes (that apply for any backend), as well as backend-specific classes, so can deal in concepts that are familiar to the user and offer all the backend-specific customizations users might want (Most commonly: source customizations such as credentials coming from AWS SecretsManager, and backend-specific customizations such as CodeBuild VPC bindings, specific additional IAM permissions, enabling CodeBuild test reporting, customizing Log Groups, etc).
-The user may inject backend-specific actions for even more control.
+Backends operate by doing a lot of type testing of the objects at level 2, and should be erroring out if they encounter classes they're not prepared to deal with.

+Layer 2 layer is a mutable object graph that represents user intent and provides Cloud Assembly parsing.
+It has methods for things like querying what assets would be required to deploy a certain stage, which the backend can query to make decisions on.
+Crucially, level 1 does not contain any logic that helps with deciding what it means to publish assets, or how things should be ordered.
+All these kinds of decisions are left to the backend.
+*dependencies*, *artifacts*.
+Some backend-specific classes are offered at this layer as well, notably sources and escape hatches that allow injecting arbitrary data that only makes sense to a specific backend.

+Layer 3 is a backwards compatibility layer so we don't break existing customers, *implemented in terms of* the rest of the framework.

 ### How will we port to another backend?

 What is the work to implement different backends for CDK deployments (like, for example, GitHub Actions)?

-* Obviously, we need to replace layer 3
+* Obviously, we need to add something new at layer 1
-* We may need to add some new backend-specific components to layer 1 (such as new sources, or other new kinds of backend-specific actions).
+* We may need to add some new backend-specific components to layer 2 (such as new sources, or other new kinds of backend-specific actions).

-We will gain efficiency from the fact that the reimplementation will not contain business logic: it will mostly be mapping types and properties between the different levels.
-All the knowledge about the structure and order of deploying CDK apps will be located in layer 2, and is reused.
+Code sharing between backend implementations may happen naturally (as long as they are implemented in the same library), but the framework does not provide provisions for that from the start.

+That is, the CodePipeline implementation will naturally use a nested graph library with topological sort internally to provide its functionality.
+Any other backends might reuse this graph library, or do something completely different as they choose.

 ### Why will we stay backwards compatible?